Advantages and Disadvantages of Speech Recognition for EHRs

 - Customization — some solutions don’t have many customization options

-If technology isn’t easy and efficient clinicians simply won’t use it.
+If the technology isn’t easy and efficient, healthcare providers simply won’t use it.
 They can only benefit from speech recognition software if they use it, and they won’t use it unless they can see a payoff.

 This is due in part to an emphasis on good training practices at the beginning.
 Training helps users optimize efficiency and stay satisfied because they feel comfortable with the software and are able to get the most out of it.
 The high success rate is also due to the ease of implementation.

-Fusion Narrate natively integrates with all EHR applications, making it very easy to implement.
+Fusion Narrate also natively integrates with all EHR applications, making it very easy to implement.
+Click to see a full list.

 Top 3 Advantages of Speech Recognition